An algorithm with a delay of $\mathcal{O}(k\Delta)$ for enumerating connected induced subgraphs of size $k$: Algorithm for enumerating connected induced subgraphs of size

-Secondly, we demonstrate the time required in each call of $Enumerate(S, N, F,\ell)$ without recursive calls.
-It is clear that each connected induced subgraph of size $k$ can be outputted in $\mathcal{O}(k)$ time (lines 4, 7).
-As the length of $T$ is at most $k$, we can remove all the vertices from $T$ in $\mathcal{O}(k)$ time (line 8).
-Note that outputting each connected induced subgraph of size $k$ and removing vertices from $T$ is only performed once between two consecutive solutions.
-The updates of $F$ and $S$ in each recursive call require $\mathcal{O}(1)$ time (lines 11,12,19,25,30).
-Inside each recursive call, we check if each neighbor vertex of $u$ is not in $S$, $N$, and $F$ (line 15).
-To ensure $\mathcal{O}(1)$ time of this check, we can use a global Boolean array $B$ with a fixed length of $|V|$ to record the existences of the vertices in $S$, $N$ or $F$, where each array index of $B$ corresponds to a vertex and its true value represents the vertex is in either $S$, $N$ or $F$.
-Similarly, we also use a global Boolean array with a fixed length of $|V|$ to record the existences of the vertices in $T$.
-We remove every vertex from the end of $N$ and append it to the end of $F$ when a solution is found in lines 23-25.
+We remove every vertex from the end of $N$ and append it to the end of $F$ when a solution is found in lines 33-34.
 It can be seen that these operations can be only called once between two consecutive solutions \footnote{Assuming a solution is currently found ($hasSolution=True$).
 In the next iteration, since $hasSolution=True$, the vertices in $N$ are removed and appended to $F$.
 Then, the $Enumerate$ function will be called.
 In all child recursive calls to $Enumerate$, the Boolean variable $hasSolution$ is initialized with False, and the operations of removing the vertices from $N$ and appending them to $F$ will not be performed.
 These operations are only executed when $hasSolution$ has been changed to True, meaning a new solution has been found.
 Thus, these operations can be only called once between two consecutive solutions.}.
-As $N$ stores a subset of vertices in $N(S)$ and $|N(S)|\leq k\Delta$, the time required for removing the vertices from $N$ to $F$ is at most $\mathcal{O}(k\Delta)$.
+As $N$ stores a subset of vertices in $N(S)$ and $|N(S)|\leq k\Delta$, the time required for removing the vertices from $N$ to $F$ is at most $O(k\Delta)$.
 Since we have updated $S$, $N$, and $F$, we need to restore these three lists before returning to the parent enumeration node.
-To restore $S$, we only need $\mathcal{O}(1)$ time to remove the last vertex from the end of it.
+To restore $S$, we only need $O(1)$ time to remove the last vertex from the end of it.
 For $F$, all vertices added to $F$ will be moved to $N$ by the child recursive call, the restoration of $F$ is not required.
 To restore $N$, we only need to remove the added vertices ($N(u)\backslash (S \cup N \cup F$) from the end of $N$.
-As $|N(u)|\leq \Delta$, the time for restoring $N$ in $Enumerate(S,N,F,\ell)$ is at most $\mathcal{O}(\Delta)$.
+As $|N(u)|\leq \Delta$, the time for restoring $N$ in $Enumerate(S,N,F,\ell)$ is at most $O(\Delta)$.
 Therefore, the overall time required in each call of $Enumerate(S, N, F,\ell)$ is $O(\Delta)$ except for the time for removing every vertex from the end of $N$ and appending it to the end of $F$ (The operations for removing every vertex from the end of $N$ and appending it to the end of $F$ is only called once between two consecutive solutions).